Educational Excellence Since 1912

 Finding a College

-Research is key, as is sufficient self-awareness by the student to know what the important criteria are for them.
+Research is key, as is sufficient self-awareness by the student to know what the important criteria are for their post-secondary planning.
 Students are encouraged to make full use of virtual and in-person offerings to get to know colleges more fully than simply their ranking.
 We also work with students to help discern what academic and extracurricular offerings are most important to them.
 We know each student is different and has individual wants and needs for a college experience, and we aid in the process of sifting through the options to find those “best fit” schools.
 The ultimate goal is to find a college where the student can be happy, successful, challenged but not overwhelmed, and exposed to myriad opportunities for growth and exploration.

 Getting In